 “Plastic is meant to be durable,” Kimberlee Luedee-Chase, co-founder of NewGen Surgical, told me recently.
 “It’s helped healthcare in so many ways, but we’ve overdone it.”

 Operating rooms are just part of the medical supply trash problem—and opportunity.
 Hospitals generate around 3.4 billion pounds of solid waste annually.
 Excessive trash and its financial and environmental impacts have long been considered the cost of doing business for hospitals.
-But the increasing urgency and human toll of climate change highlight a misalignment between healthcare organizations’ waste practices and the profession’s desire to do no harm.
+But the impact of climate change on human health highlights a misalignment between healthcare organizations’ waste practices and the profession’s desire to do no harm.

 “Plastic is meant to be durable.
 It’s helped healthcare in so many ways, but we’ve overdone it.”